 - 2.14 Men-proposing deferred acceptance algorithm. - Step 1: Each man m proposes to his first choice (if he has any acceptable choices).
 Each woman rejects any offer except the best acceptable proposal and "holds" the most-preferred acceptable proposal (if any).
 Note that she does not accept him yet, but keeps him on a string to allow for the possibility that someone better may come along later. - Step k: Any man who was rejected at Step k 1 makes a new proposal to his most-preferred acceptable potential mate who has not yet rejected him (If no acceptable choices remain, he makes no proposal).
 Each woman receiving proposals chooses her most-preferred acceptable proposal from the group consisting of the new proposers and the man on her string, if any.
 She rejects all the rest and again keeps the best-preferred in suspense. - End: The algorithm terminates when there are no more rejections.
 Each woman is matched with the man she has been holding in the last step.
-Any woman who has not been holding an offer or any man who was rejected by all acceptable women remains single. - 2.15 Theorem on stability (Theorem 1 in Gale and Shapley (1962)): The men-proposing deferred acceptance algorithm gives a stable matching for each marriage problem.
+Any woman who has not been holding an offer or any man who was rejected by all acceptable women remains single. - 2.15 Example of men-proposing deferred acceptance algorithm: There are five men and four women, and their preferences are as follows: